 Is Bakelite Still Used Today?

-Back in the day, when it was newly invented, it hit the market like a dump truck, and general customers fell in love with the products made by bakelite.
+Back in the day, when it was newly invented, it hit the market like a dump truck, and general customers fell in love with the products made by Bakelite.

 Almost everything sold from 1920 to the early 1950s was made from bakelite material – telephones, clocks, pens, jewelry boxes, kitchenware, radios, lamps, desk sets, chess boards, billiard balls, poker chips, etc.

-It also made an irreplaceable mark in the fashion industry with affordable jewelry and clothes.
 Bakelite-made jewelry was lightweight, affordable, and intricate in design, and it also introduced plastics to the fashion world – nylon, spandex, polyester, etc., following the created legacy.
 The earliest found plastic dentures were also made from bakelite.

 Change of Fortunes for Bakelite

-Bakelite was a thermoset which means it can only be heated once (for optimal use), which in turn gives it its most beneficial property, electrical insulation; however, things started to quickly change in the 1950s when several other plastics(Mostly thermoplastics) came to the market and edged out bakelite.
+Bakelite was a thermoset which means it can only be heated once (for optimal use), which in turn gives it its most beneficial property, electrical insulation; however, things started to quickly change in the 1950s when several other plastics (Mostly thermoplastics) came to the market and edged out bakelite.

-That means bakelite material became extinct(almost) because of the same thing which made it popular.
+That means bakelite material became extinct (almost) because of the same thing that made it famous.

 Key Properties